hpsaturn/hpsaturn.github.io/_posts/2004-01-01-terratrip.md

 ## Awards

-With this hardware and software wrote that I wrote, my team won around 8 trophies and two championship on Bogotá on three years in two modalities, 4x4 and regularity.
+With this hardware and software that I wrote, my team won around 8 trophies and two championship on Bogotá on three years in two modalities, 4x4 and regularity.

 {% capture images %}
   {{ site.url }}/assets/img/nav48_1280_collage.jpg